 Committing yourself to a strength training program for 30 minutes a day, 3 times a week will give your self esteem a huge boost.
 You will feel stronger, healthier and more confident than you could ever imagine.
 You will enjoy a clearer mind, stronger immune system and an improved complexion…what more could you ask for?

-- Benefits of Strength Training for Women
+- Why Strength Training is Crucial for Women

 - Women’s Fitness Guide

-- Ab Exercises for Women
+- Most Effective Exercises for Women

 - 5 Exercises Women Should Avoid